Klipper3d/klipper/docs/Measuring_Resonances.md

 ```
 This will generate 2 CSV files (`/tmp/resonances_x_*.csv` and
 `/tmp/resonances_y_*.csv`).
 These files can be processed with the stand-alone
 script on a Raspberry Pi.
-To do that, run the following commands (WARNING: Do not run these commands when there is more than one .csv file in your tmp folder.
-This will result in ALL files being used for the charted results):
+This script is intended to be run with a single CSV
+file for each axis measured, although it can be used with multiple CSV files
+if you desire to average the results of different resonance tests.
+To run the
+processing script, execute the following commands:
 ```
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_x_*.csv -o /tmp/shaper_calibrate_x.png
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_y_*.csv -o /tmp/shaper_calibrate_y.png